NolanRoose/ngx-simple-datepicker/README.md

 ## Internationalization

-For the moment, the datepicker is only internationalized for the French language.
+For the moment, the datepicker is only internationalized for the French, English, Spanish languages.

 ## Roadmap